 If a school decides At Standards means that a pupil is working comfortably with what has been taught to date, then they have made the shift to PITA.

 This simple change in philosophy, means that pupils could be deemed as Emerging, Working Towards, At Standards or Greater Depth within any term.
 Pupils don’t have to cover the majority of the curriculum to be identified as such.

 For schools using the PITA method, progress can be evidenced by a teacher assessment.
 Gone are the days when progress is measured by points and numbers, and teachers know their pupils better than any numbering system in any tracking software!
 Some examples of how to do this would be:

-Predict an attainment code (or descriptor) for the end of each term.
-You should apply the knowledge you have of the pupils, including prior attainment and information regarding their emotional and social context etc etc. Then, once you have an outcome of an actual assessment, you simply compare the expected vs the actual to determine if each pupil has made appropriate progress.
+Another option is to predict an attainment code (or descriptor) for the end of each term.
+You should consider the knowledge you have of the pupils, including prior attainment and information regarding their emotional and social context etc. Then, once you have an outcome of an actual assessment, you simply compare the expected vs the actual to determine if each pupil has made expected progress.

 Both of these examples will allow you to analyse progress for each pupil, groups of pupils, the cohort and the whole school.